-  Muscles Worked: quads, upper back and core.
+Muscles Worked: Quads, upper back, and core.
 In addition to that, you’ll also definitely call into play the hamstrings and glutes as they act as secondary movers and stabilizers.

-  Who It’s Suited For: Exercises like this are suited for those who have a higher degree of flexibly and upper body strength and who want to focus primarily on developing their squat muscle strength.
+Who It’s Suited For: Exercises like this are suited for those who have a higher degree of flexibility and upper body strength and who want to focus primarily on developing their squat muscle strength.

 Points To Remember

 - Keep the head looking forward, never down, and keep the shoulder blades open so the front part of the chest is best able to balance the bar.

 - This squat does take some practice at first to learn the pattern of movement, so don’t be afraid to use just the bar when starting to ensure you get the feel of it.